Integrated Care Clinical Pharmacist/Lead

 This job is now closed

-We are delighted to offer this exciting part time post in partnership with Newcastle North Gosforth Primary Care Network.
-The post is supported and resourced by the Trust but based in North Gosforth Primary Care Network.
-The successful candidate will be joining an established team of Pharmacists and Pharmacy Technicians in a patient facing role.
+We are delighted to offer this exciting full time post in partnership with Newcastle East Primary Care Network and Biddlestone Health Group.
+The post is supported and resourced by the Trust but based in Newcastle East Primary Care Network, in Biddlestone Health Group.
+The successful candidate will be joining an established team of Primary Care Network Pharmacists, in a patient facing role.
 You can make a real difference for multi-comorbid individuals and those at risk of medication related harm.
 You will be supported in practice and on the Primary Care Pharmacy Education Pathway by a named GP, a senior clinical pharmacist and an educational supervisor from CPPE as well as our talented, research-active multidisciplinary teams.

 - You will be redirected to Trac to apply for the vacancy.
 Please expand the job details section and read all of the information before applying for the vacancy.